The Best Cuts of Raw Meat for Your Cat: A Nutritional Breakdown

 Nutritional Breakdown:

-Chicken necks are an excellent source of protein and natural calcium, thanks to their bone content.
-Including raw chicken necks in your cat's diet helps to support strong bones and teeth while providing a rich protein source that is essential for muscle health.
-The soft, meaty bones in chicken necks also promote dental hygiene, as chewing on the necks helps scrape away plaque and tartar.
+Chicken necks are a great source of protein and natural calcium due to their bone content.
+Adding raw chicken necks to your cat’s diet helps with strong bones and teeth and provides a rich protein source for muscle health.
+The soft, meaty bones in chicken necks also help with dental hygiene as chewing on the necks scrapes away plaque and tartar.

-In addition, chicken necks contain glucosamine and chondroitin, which are known to support joint health and mobility, particularly beneficial for older cats or those with joint issues.
+Also, chicken necks contain glucosamine and chondroitin which are known to support joint health and mobility, especially good for older cats or cats with joint issues.
 Adding chicken necks to a raw diet for cats is a great way to introduce natural sources of nutrients without relying on supplements.

 Nutrient Content per 100g: